 Do I Need To Use A Food Processor?

-You always want to use a neutral oil when making most salad dressings.
-Strong fruity oils like Olive Oil will overpower the recipe.
-Sunflower Oil is my favorite salad dressing oil, you can use Canola Oil, Vegetable Oil, Corn Oil or Grapeseed Oil.
+Always use a neutral tasting oil when making salad dressings.
+Strong fruity oils like Olive Oil will overpower the flavors.
+Try these suggestions;

 French Dressing Serving Tips

-As well as drizzling this salad dressing over your favorite garden salad, there are other delicious ways to enjoy French dressing.
+Drizzling dressing over a garden salad isn't the only way to enjoy this recipe.
+There are other delicious ways to enjoy French dressing.
 It's a sauce, a dip and a dressing!

 - French Dressing Dip - perfect with sliced vegetables like carrots, celery, broccoli